microsoft/clrmd/doc/v2_roadmap.md

 1. It is difficult to build unit tests for code which uses ClrMD because it requires hydrating an entire object tree.
 It would be nice if the library was mock-able. - **Completed (somewhat)** - *Did not add interfaces for every type, but made it easier to construct your own Clr* objects.*
 2. Consider enabling nullable reference types. - **Completed**
-3. Have a mode where I can indicate what is most important to me speed or memory usage. - **Approved** - *I plan to have a way to limit the amount ClrMD allocates at the cost of performance.*
+3. Have a mode where I can indicate what is most important to me speed or memory usage. - **Completed** - *I plan to have a way to limit the amount ClrMD allocates at the cost of performance.*
 4. Consider using native memory where it makes sense (basically limit small allocations and other memory thrashing.  **Completed** - *The library has moved to using Span with stackalloc/ArrayPool.Rent in the vast majority of allocation cases.
 I've also removed the usage of most marshalled arrays in PInvoke signatures, preferring instead to pass pointers to byte arrays.*
 5. Clean up the design of a lot of weird parts of the library.  - **Approved** - *That is the goal of ClrMD 2.0.*
 6. Improve the messages and exceptions thrown by the library. - **Tentatively Planned**